liamchampton/liamchampton/README.md

 ## Software Developer / Developer Advocate / Podcast Co-Host / Mentor and an all round tech geek and code enthusiast :octopus:

-Quick Facts :rocket:
+About me :rocket:

-- Currently working at [IBM](https://developer.ibm.com/) focusing on Golang in IBM Cloud, creating workshops and tutorials
+- Currently working at [IBM](https://developer.ibm.com/) creating workshops and tutorials for all to learn from

+- AWS Cloud Practitioner Certified

 - Co-Host of the [Tech Jam podcast](https://techjam.dev) - a podcast by devs for devs, 2 Aussies : 1 Brit

-- Working towards my RedHat OpenShift certification

 - Always on the lookout for new open source projects to get involved in

-- Previously worked on the Eclipse Codewind open source initiative as a Node.js and Go developer
+- Heavily contributed to the Eclipse Codewind open source initiative as a Node.js and Go developer

-- Checkout my latest's two workshops [Web Scraping](https://github.com/IBMDeveloperUK/golang-web-scraping) and [Twitter Bot](https://github.com/IBMDeveloperUK/cloud-hosted-twitter-bot-workshop)
+- Why not check out a couple of my workshops [Web Scraping](https://github.com/IBMDeveloperUK/golang-web-scraping) and [Twitter Bot](https://github.com/IBMDeveloperUK/cloud-hosted-twitter-bot-workshop)

 Fun Facts :fire:

 - I travel.. a lot

-- I play with drones
+- I play with drones to take breathtaking pictures

 - I lift weights for fun and I lift them faster for cardio